Sign-Rank of $k$-Hamming Distance is Constant: What's SUPP? Complexity Classes and their Relations

 \subsection{Acknowledgments}

 We thank Arkadev Chattopadhyay for pointing out the reference~\cite{HP2010} and Kaave Hosseini for discussions.
+Thanks to Tsun-Ming Cheung and Viktor Zamaraev for pointing out several typos and a mistake in the proof of \cref{thm:rank-problem-reduction}.
 All authors are supported by the Swiss State Secretariat for Education, Research, and Innovation (SERI) under contract number MB22.00026.